 COP23 United Nations Climate 1 Day Conference Official Cultural Event in Bonn Tuesday 14th November 2017 10.30-18.00

-Here is the final timetable for our side event with all the speakers confirmed Wednesday 15th November 2017 in the Bonn Zone:
+Here the speakers for Wednesday 15th November 2017 in the Bonn Zone of COP23:

 |The Green Economics Institute